ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 PowerShell module utils can easily expose common module options that a module can use when building its argument spec.
 This allows common features to be stored and maintained in one location and have those features used by multiple modules with minimal effort.
-Any new features or bugifxes added to one of these utils are then automatically used by the various modules that call that util.
+Any new features or bugfixes added to one of these utils are then automatically used by the various modules that call that util.

 An example of this would be to have a module util that handles authentication and communication against an API This